Self-Supervised Contrastive Learning for Videos using Differentiable Local Alignment: Related Work

 \section{Related Work}

-\textbf{Action Recognition.} Over the last decade, researchers have proposed various methods to address video recognition tasks~\cite{2017_quovadis, 2019_slowfast, 2016_tsn, 2018_trn, 2019_actiontransnet}.
-Video alignment, as a self-supervised pretext task for action recognition, enables the extraction of video representations without requiring labeled data.
-Previous work has leveraged traditional computer vision techniques to derive these representations.
-For instance, optical flow~\cite{1994_opticalflow} computes motion between two frames based on brightness constancy, and the CONDENSATION algorithm~\cite{1998_condensation} employs a probabilistic approach informed by prior motion data.
-Similarly, Space-Time Interest Points (STIPs)~\cite{2005_stips} detect salient points in video sequences by adapting image-based point detectors to analyze both spatial and temporal patterns.
+\textbf{Action Recognition.} Over the last decade, researchers have proposed various methods to address video recognition tasks~\cite{2017_quovadis, 2019_slowfast, 2016_tsn, 2018_trn, 2019_actiontransnet}, including action classification~\cite{2014_vc_karpathy, 2014_vc_simonyan, 2017_quovadis, 2020_x3d, 2021_vivit, 2021_videoclass_actionclip}, which involves mapping a video to an action category, and action segmentation~\cite{2017_actiondetect, 2018_videocapsulenet, 2019_slowfast, 2018_bsn, 2022_actionformer}, which aims to identify the spatial and temporal boundaries of specific actions within a video.
+However, these methods often rely heavily on extensive labeled data, which is time-consuming and labor-intensive to obtain.
+To address this limitation, self-supervised learning methods have been explored, enabling the extraction of video representations without requiring labeled data.
+Video alignment, as a self-supervised pretext task for action recognition, leverages temporal consistency to learn meaningful representations.
+Previous work has utilized traditional computer vision techniques to derive these representations; for instance, optical flow~\cite{1994_opticalflow} computes motion between frames based on brightness constancy, the CONDENSATION algorithm~\cite{1998_condensation} employs a probabilistic approach informed by prior motion data, and Space-Time Interest Points (STIPs)~\cite{2005_stips} detect salient points by analyzing both spatial and temporal patterns in video sequences.

 \textbf{Self-Supervised Learning.} With the rise of deep learning, the field has shifted towards using Self-Supervised Learning (SSL) methods to learn video representations.
 Prior works \cite{2017_tcn, 2019_tcc, 2021_lav, 2021_gta, 2022_carl} have addressed the problem of video alignment using self-supervised methods.
 Time Contrastive Network (TCN) \cite{2017_tcn} utilizes contrastive learning to distinguish frames from different segments while grouping those within the same segment.
 Temporal Cycle-Consistency (TCC) \cite{2019_tcc} introduces cycle-consistency loss to identify and match recurring action sequences within or across videos.
 Learning by Aligning Videos (LAV) \cite{2021_lav} uses Soft-DTW \cite{2017_softdtw} and Inverse Difference Moment (IDM) regularization to optimize alignment and ensure balanced frame distribution.
 Global Temporal Alignment (GTA) \cite{2021_gta} implements a modified differentiable DTW with global consistency loss for consistent temporal alignment.
 Contrastive Action Representation Learning (CARL) \cite{2022_carl} introduces Sequence Contrastive Loss (SCL), which minimizes the KL-divergence between augmented views based on timestamp distance.
 Learning Representation by position PROPagation (LRProp) \cite{2024_lrprop} utilizes a Soft-DTW \cite{2017_softdtw} alignment path and a novel pair-wise position propagation technique.
 We will use these state-of-the-art methods to evaluate our model's performance on action recognition tasks.